 2 Downlink receiving earth station antenna patterns

-[No change in this section]In this section, measured downlink receiving earth station antenna patterns for the 21 GHz band broadcasting in Regions 1 and 3 are presented.
+In this section, measured downlink receiving earth station antenna patterns for the 21 GHz band broadcasting in Regions 1 and 3 are presented.
 More measured antenna patterns are needed in order the study to be completed.
 Administrations are further invited to submit measured downlink receiving earth station antenna patterns for the 21 GHz band BSS systems.

 2.1 Conditions for the measurement